Configure a dataflow for a payment connector in the UI

-Once your dataflow has been created, you can monitor the data that is being ingested through it.
-For more information on how to monitor and delete your dataflow, see the tutorial on monitoring and deleting dataflows .
+Once your dataflow has been created, you can monitor the data that is being ingested through it to see information on ingestion rates, success, and errors.
+For more information on how to monitor dataflow, see the tutorial on monitoring accounts and dataflows in the UI .

 The following sections provide additional information for working with source connectors.

-When a dataset flow is created, it immediately becomes active and ingests data according to the schedule it was given.
-You can disable an active dataset flow at any time by following the instructions below.
+When a dataflow is created, it immediately becomes active and ingests data according to the schedule it was given.
+You can disable an active dataflow at any time by following the instructions below.

-Within the Dataset Flows screen, select the name of the dataset flow you wish to disable.
+Within the Dataflows screen, select the name of the dataflow you wish to disable.